 GABRIEL BYRNE: When you’re younger, the image that you are drawn to is usually of an actor or a singer, somebody you think embodies how you yourself would like to be perceived.
 And then as you grow older you realize that what you’re looking for isn’t any external reflection, but you begin to crave, envy, or desire the inner qualities of certain people.
 I suppose there comes a time when you become disillusioned with the kind of characters that actors embody on the screen, and you realize that you have to grow up and grow into other qualities: kindness, generosity, compassion, courage.
 The kind of cinema courage with which I usually associated isn’t the kind of courage I would now be drawn to.
 There are many ways in which I am brave, but there are also many ways in which I am a coward, and I think all of us have that dichotomy, where we can be physically brave and still be moral cowards.
 It’s much more difficult to be morally brave and to really stand up for what you believe in, and not in a sentimental Hollywood way, but in everyday life.
 I don’t look to movies for their definitions of masculinity because I think they’re pretty limited, to be honest.
 To me, Hollywood films seem like storybooks: I’ve outgrown them.
 They’re there and sometimes I flip through them, but I don’t find my inspiration from them anymore.”

-Read the rest of the article and please comment.
+Unfortunately, the rest of the article is no longer available.
+Bullett Media closed its doors in 2017.
+Still, please comment, if you care to, on what Gabriel has said.
 If you are interested in changing the world in some way, what book would you recommend to a friend?
 What film?
 What might YOU say at a dinner party?

 And in closing: